AssignPrimeIdentity/manifest/README.md

 [<img src=https://user-images.githubusercontent.com/36441664/74094157-4e642500-4b0f-11ea-89b4-eb8cd7d90411.png>](https://www.google.com/search?q=metatron&tbm=isch)

 Then assign 19 as a set of 10 numbers that consist of 4 primes (2,3,5,7).
 Convert them to 10 primes up to 10th prime=29 then to 29 primes up to of (10th)th=29th prime=109.
-Now let's put Δ1 to the Metraton.
-See how this Δ1 distributes in to a bunch of Δ's as shown below:
+Now let's put Δ1 to 13 as the central of Metraton.

+See how this Δ1 is distributed in to a bunch of Δ's from the number 7 as shown below:

 ```
   Tabulate Prime by Power of 10